Isle of Purbeck: Geology

-Wild flowers
+Flora

 The isle has the highest number of species of native and anciently introduced wild flowers of any area of comparable size in Britain.
 This is largely due to the varied geology.
 The species most frequently sought is Early Spider Orchid (Ophrys sphegodes), which in Britain, is most common on Purbeck.
 Nearly 50,000 flowering spikes were counted in 2009.
 Late April is the best time, and the largest population is usually in the field to the west of Dancing Ledge.
 Smaller numbers can be seen on a shorter walk in Durlston Country Park.
 This orchid is the logo of the Dorset Wildlife Trust.
 Cowslip meadows (Primula veris and Primula deorum) are at their best shortly afterwards and Durlston Country Park has several large ones.

-In early May several woods have carpets of Wild Garlic (Allium ursinum).
+In early May, several woods have carpets of Wild Garlic (Allium ursinum).
 King's Wood and Studland Wood, both owned by the National Trust, are good examples.
 At around the same time and later some Downs have carpets of yellow Horseshoe Vetch (Hippocrepis comosa) and blue Chalk Milkwort (Polygala calcarea).
 In late May the field near Old Harry Rocks has a carpet of yellow Kidney Vetch (Anthyllis vulneraria).

 Blue and white flowers of Sheep's bit (Jasione montana) and pink and flowers of Sea Bindweed (Calystegia soldanella) lend colour to Studland dunes in June.
 Both Heath Spotted Orchid (Dactylorhiza maculata) and Southern Marsh Orchid (Dactylorhiza praetermissa) are frequent on Corfe Common that month, and Harebells (Campanula rotundifolia) and Purple Betony (Stachys officinalis) flowers add colour to the Common in July.

 Dorset Heath (Erica ciliaris), the county flower, can be found in July and August in large numbers, especially on and around Hartland Moor, in damper parts of the heathland.
 Bog Asphodel (Narthecium ossifragum) gives displays of yellow flowers there in early July.
 Marsh Gentian (Gentiana pneumonanthe) is found less frequently in similar areas from mid August to mid September.